 To sum it all, while the Spirit II E-210 is much fancier and has a few nice additional features, it’s not that much different from the original Spirit E-210 model when it comes to performance.

 The only significant difference is in the design.
 Therefore, you can go with either option, but if you want something a bit more advanced in terms of operation, then you are better off with the new Spirit II E-210.

 Weber Spirit vs Spirit II: Weber Spirit E-310 vs Weber Spirit II E-310

-Like the Spirit E-210, the Spirit E-310 model was first introduced in the market in 2013 while it’s upgraded version, the Spirit II E-310 was released in 2018 alongside the Spirit II E-210.
-Below in our Weber Spirit vs Spirit II review the are comparison of these two models.
+Like the Spirit E-210, the Spirit E-310 model was first introduced in the market in 2013 while its upgraded version, the Spirit II E-310 was released in 2018 alongside the Spirit II E-210.
+Below is our Weber Spirit vs Spirit II review, the is a comparison of these two models.

 Weber Spirit E-310 LP Gas Grill Best Gas Grill

 The Spirit E-310 is one of Weber’s gas grills that were re-designed in 2013 from the earlier Spirit line models that were introduced in 2007.
 It was released as an alternative to the Spirit E-210 model for those who wanted a bit more power and capacity.